diego0020/lab_vision/lab4_segmentation/readme.md

 - feature_space : 'rgb', 'lab', 'hsv', 'rgb+xy', 'lab+xy', 'hsv+xy'
 - clustering_method = k-means, gmm, hierarchical or watershed (code seen in class).

-The output of the function should be a image (or matrix) where each pixel has a cluster label.
+The output of the function should be an image (or matrix) where each pixel has a cluster label.
+In other words, pixels that belong to the same cluster should have the same integer label.

 ## Test your function